How to Clean a Microwave Quickly and Easily

 Step 2: Wipe down the exterior

 Mix a teaspoon of liquid dish soap or other mild cleaner in a cup or two of water.
-Dip a soft cloth into it and wipe down the entire microwave interior.
-On stainless steel models, make sure to rub in the direction of the metal’s grain or use a specialized cleaner like affresh®stainless steel cleaning spray.
+Dip a soft cloth into it and wipe down the entire microwave exterior.
+On stainless steel or black stainless steel models, make sure to rub in the direction of the metal’s grain or use a specialized cleaner like affresh®stainless steel cleaning spray.

 STEP 3: dry and clean any glass